ZilantRobotics/innopolis_vtol_dynamics/README.md

 ~/software/InnoSimulator-Linux64-2021.1.3/InnoSimulator.x86_64
 ```

-Then choose a drone and press Launch button.
+Then choose a drone and press the Launch button.

 ### 4.5 Example